Cancel anytime

 History and Background

-First Internet Bancorp was founded in 1999 as the first state-chartered, FDIC-insured institution to operate solely online.
-It has grown through organic growth and strategic acquisitions, focusing on commercial real estate, small business lending, and consumer banking.
+First Internet Bancorp was founded in 1999 as the first state-chartered, FDIC-insured institution to operate exclusively online.
+It has grown organically and through strategic acquisitions, focusing on providing digital banking solutions nationwide.

 Core Business Areas

-- Consumer Banking: Provides online banking services to consumers, including checking accounts, savings accounts, and certificates of deposit.
+- Consumer Banking: Provides online savings accounts, certificates of deposit (CDs), and residential mortgage loans to consumers nationwide.

 Leadership and Structure

 David Becker is the Chairman and CEO.
-The organizational structure includes various executive vice presidents overseeing key business lines and support functions.
-The company has a board of directors that provides oversight and guidance.
+The organizational structure includes departments for commercial banking, consumer banking, technology, finance, and compliance, with a board of directors providing oversight.

 Top Products and Market Share